bottlenoselabs/sokol-cs/README.md

+## **Project is archived.
+For latest bindings use https://github.com/lithiumtoast/c2cs to generate the bindings instead.**

 # sokol-cs

 C# bindings for https://github.com/floooh/sokol.
 Includes the C style API precisely as it is and a slightly more idiomatic C# style API for convenience.